yoshuawuyts/rust-for-js-peeps/README.md

 let hashmap = std::collections::HashMap::new();
 ```

+### Classes & Structs
-2. Structs don't have "constructor" methods the way JS do; instead you define a
+Structs don't have "constructor" methods the way JS do; instead you define a
 method that returns `Self` (which is a shorthand for the name of the struct).

 ```js
 class Rectangle {